jaymehta20/medusa-fulfillment-shiprocket/README.md

 ## Features

-- Shiprocket can be used as a shipping option during checkouts and for handling order fulfillment and returns.
+- Shiprocket can be used as a shipping option during checkouts and for handling order fulfilment and returns.
 - Sync order details and updates with Shiprocket.
 - WIP: Listen to shipment status updates via webhooks
 - WIP: Shipment tracking endpoints